moveworks/developer-docs/plugins/sap-concur-approve-expense-report/README.md

 ## Step 4: Build in Creator Studio

 1. Create a new Event in Creator Studio named "Concur Expense Report Approvals".
-    - Choose to add a followup action so that you can approve or reject the ticket.
+    - Choose to add a followup action so that you can approve or send back the expense report.
 2. Configure the API Connection:
     - Import the cURL command for the Middleware APIs that you have deployed.
     - Add necessary authorization headers.
 3. Design the conversation flow:
     - Ask if the user wants to view pending approvals.
-    - Display ticket details for approval.
+    - Display expense report details for approval.
     - Provide options to approve, reject, or view more details.
 4. Follow our [Quickstart Guide](https://developer.moveworks.com/creator-studio/quickstart/event-triggered-paths/) to build an event with followup actions in Creator Studio, which can be called from your middleware.